BaseMax/own-forth-bytecode-compiler/README.md

 ---------------

-## Next step: rewrite functions with new structure
+## Second step: rewrite functions with new structure

-So newfile is: `forth-rewrite.c`
+So newfile is: `forth-second.c`

 ![rewrite own-forth vm with new structure](figure2.jpg)